fcortesbio/BiteTrack/infrastructure/scripts/README.md

 **Setup Modes:**

-1. Development environment only
+1. **Development environment only** - Generates `.env.development`, starts MongoDB only
-2. Production environment only
-3. Both development and production
+2. **Production environment only** - Generates `.env.production`, starts **full Docker stack** (API, MCP, Frontend, Traefik, MongoDB)
+3. **Both development and production** - Generates both `.env` files, starts MongoDB only (you can start full stack later with `docker compose up -d`)
-4. Quick start (uses existing environment files)
+4. **Quick start** - Uses existing environment files, starts MongoDB only

+**Important Note:** Only mode 2 (Production environment only) automatically starts the full Docker stack.
+Other modes prepare the environment and start MongoDB, allowing you to choose when to start additional services.

 ### `setup-env.sh`